DavidTello1/Development/README.md

 -Quit Game after Game Over with ESC.

+-Continue Game or start a New Game with Space while on the Main Menu.

 ### Tips
 You can jump after attacking or falling from a grid, box or the ground.